Dental Crowns and Bridges

 Do dental crowns hurt?

 Getting dental crowns or bridges should not cause much if any, pain.
 During the procedure, you won’t experience any more discomfort than a typical filling.
 We can also use a local anesthetic to ensure that you are comfortable during the procedure.
-Once the procedure is completed, however, you should not experience any discomfort with your crown.
+Once the procedure is over you should not experience any discomfort with your crown.
 If you are experiencing pain or discomfort with a dental crown, call our office right away.Call Nations Dental Studio

 Experience a Thoughtful Dental Practice That Cares